GriffinCanCode/ArtificialOS/docs/patterns/shard-manager.md

 ## Overview

-The `ShardManager` is a CPU-topology-aware system that dynamically calculates optimal shard counts for concurrent data structures (DashMap) based on the host system's hardware characteristics.
+The `ShardManager` is a CPU-topology-aware configuration system that calculates optimal shard counts for concurrent data structures (DashMap) based on the host system's hardware characteristics.

 ## Problem Statement